Powerlifting is coined the “strongest sport in the world”.

 As you will read, powerlifting is a sport that tests maximal strength.
 We'll cover the sport rules, how powerlifting technique differs from other activities, differences between raw powerlifting vs equipped, and who does powerlifting.

-If you’re interested in learning more about powerlifting, I encourage you to read my beginner’s guide on How To Start Powerlifting.
+If you're interested in learning more about powerlifting, I encourage you to read my beginner's guide on How To Find Powerlifting Meets, How To Start Powerlifting, How Do Powerlifting Meets Work, How To Pick Attempts For Powerlifting, and 55 Mistakes To Avoid When Powerlifting.

 Table of Contents